mtoneatto/PUI2016_-met414-/HW9_met414/README.md

 For Task 2 we were able to plot the rolling mean of rides by card type, we faced a challenge to then identify the card types which rose or fell in popularity over that period.

-For task 3 we were able to plot the Power Spectrum for rides by sibwy station over the 194 week period.
+For task 3 we were able to plot the Power Spectrum for rides by subway station over the 194 week period.
 But we faced a chalenge to then identify the 4 stations which illustrated the largest shift.